If you are looking for an article about importing images into a Catalog, please click here.

 - Open the Import Images dialog box from the main menu File -> Import Images.

-- Select the images to import from the Source fly-out menu.
+- Select the folder of images for import in the Import From tool.

 - In the Import To tool, click on the Destination fly-out menu and select one of the following options: